-Figuring out the best generator for your personal needs can be downright mind-boggling, especially if you’re not mechanically inclined.
+Figuring out the best generator for your needs can be downright mind-boggling, especially if you’re not mechanically inclined.
 The truth is, however, that it’s usually the fuel source that’s the deciding factor because it determines efficiency, burn time, and preparedness options.

 Gas and propane generators are the two most popular generators in today’s market, but they each have their own advantages and disadvantages.
 While one is not necessarily better than the other, there are times when one is more suitable.